 Government employees have their own version of the SSS, which is the GSIS or Government Service Insurance System.

 PhilHealth covers the employee’s additional medical expenses.
-This is mandatory and automatically deducted from your monthly pay.
-Just like SSS contributions, both the employer and employee are tasked to pay PhilHealth contributions each month.
+This is mandatory and automatically deducted from your monthly wages.
+Just like SSS contributions, both the employer and employee are tasked to provide PhilHealth contributions each month.

 PhilHealth contributions can be used by the employee in case a medical emergency arises.
-If you are connected with a company, then you can ask the HR about your monthly contributions.
+If you are connected with a company, then you can ask HR about your monthly contributions.
 If you are a freelancer or you have your own business, then you might want to cover the contributions yourself.